tengstrand/lein-polylith/migrate/migrate.md

 brew install polyfy/polylith/poly-migrator
 ```

+If you get the error "openjdk-13.0.2.jdk could not be opened...", do this:
+- Open MacOS "System Preferences > Security & Privacy > General".
+- Click Allow at the bottom for "openjdk-13.0.2.jdk".
+- Run `brew install polyfy/polylith/poly` again.

+If you can't get this to work, use the installation instruction below instead.

 # Install on other operating systems

 To run the migrator tool on other operating systems, we need to clone the Polylith repository: